 The organization's activities and finances shall be audited by at least one, and at most two auditors.
 The accounting period is from January 1st to December 31st.

 § 8 Annual Meeting

 Annual Meeting is the highest decision-making body.
-The annual meeting is held before the end of November, at the day of that the Board determines and to which voting members are called at least four weeks before the annual meeting.
+The annual meeting is held before the end of March, on the day of that the Board determines and to which voting members are called at least four weeks before the annual meeting.
 Voting rights at the organization's annual meetings or general meetings will be granted physical or legal person, who, during the previous fiscal year paid membership by at least the amount of the annual meeting determines.
 Furthermore, the right to vote at the annual meeting is regulated by a notice of participation at the annual meeting, or general meeting, to the organization's office at least one week in advance.

 At the annual meeting there shall be: